Understanding Probability Distributions in ML

 - Applications across Various Domains

-Probability distributions are integral to a wide array of ML tasks and scientific applications:
+Probability distributions are integral to a wide array of ML tasks and scientific applications.
+Here is how they power various domains:

 - Machine Learning Algorithms: Many ML algorithms, including Naive Bayes, Gaussian Mixture Models, Hidden Markov Models, and reinforcement learning, rely on probability distributions to learn from data, make decisions under uncertainty, and generalize to new data.